sunlightlabs/databuoy/README.md

 ### How does the website get online?

 Databuoy uses [GitHub Pages](https://pages.github.com/) to _automatically_ provide a free, publicly-accessible website.
-By copying Databuoy's open-source code on GitHub ("[forking](https://help.github.com/articles/fork-a-repo/)" it) and pasting your spreadsheet's URL into the `google_sheet_url` file, you'll have a website at `https://your_github_username.github.io/databuoy`.
+By copying Databuoy's open-source code on GitHub ("[forking](https://help.github.com/articles/fork-a-repo/)" it) and pasting your spreadsheet's URL into the `data_location` file, you'll have a website at `https://your_github_username.github.io/databuoy`.
 You can even [set up](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/) a custom domain name!

 ### Does my spreadsheet need a particular format?